 Phasianus colchicus was first recorded in England in Norman times, and has spread throughout Britain.
-More recent introductions by those eagle-hating gamekeepers who farm the birds for the rifle-toting over-moneyed class (or, as some call them, the J Blunts) have resulted in the genes of several species contributing to what has become known as the Old English Pheasant.
+More recent introductions by those hawk-hating gamekeepers who farm the birds for the rifle-toting over-moneyed class have resulted in the genes of several species contributing to what has become known as the Old English Pheasant.

-The photographs I have taken give some credence to my claim of the bird’s appearance today in zone 2 of London; ie, near the heart of No 1 City.
-The pheasant spent 40 minutes eagerly feeding, without attracting the attention of the family of foxes snoozing behind a garden shed in their a few backyards away.
+The photographs I show here give some credence to my claim of the bird’s appearance today near the heart of London: in zone 2.
+The pheasant spent 40 minutes eagerly feeding, without attracting the attention of the family of foxes snoozing behind a garden shed ia few backyards away.

-Those of you not of the vegetarian persuasion and tempted to bag a bird for the table should remember that the pheasant shooting season runs from 1 October 2010 to 1 February 2010 – the peasant shooting season, of course, runs year-round.
+Those of you not of the vegetarian persuasion and tempted to bag a bird for the table should remember that the pheasant-shooting season runs from 1 October 2010 to 1 February 2010 — the peasant-shooting season ended long ago.
 Loving Dalston says: “Please lay down your pistols and your rifles*, as a barely remembered English pop group once sang.

 David Altheer 110310